-Comment only activities
+Comment only assignments

-Use a Comment only activity to have students critique a video that you would have otherwise had them watch outside of GoReact.
+Use a Comment only assignment to have students critique a video that you would have otherwise had them watch outside of GoReact.
 Instead of having students write a paper or complete a questionnaire, you can have them add time-coded comments to the video.
 You can also create a student rubric with text response elements asking the same questions that you would have asked in the questionnaire, saving you tons of grading time!

 Student selected stimulus

-While creating a Stimulus activity, if you check the box for "Student Selected Stimulus/Prompt," then your students will be able to upload a Stimulus media of their own choosing.
+While creating a Stimulus assignment, if you check the box for "Student Selected Stimulus/Prompt," then your students will be able to upload a Stimulus media of their own choosing.
 This stimulus media can be a video, audio, PDF, or image file.
-This can be a great way for students to use GoReact on their own, whether it be for interpreting or anything else that you would typically use a stimulus activity for!
+This can be a great way for students to use GoReact on their own, whether it be for interpreting or anything else that you would typically use a stimulus assignment for!
 You can also use this for self-directed practice or extra credit opportunities.